-I am a philologist of Old and Middle Iranian languages working primarily in the field of Zoroastrian Studies.
-Broadly speaking, my current research concerns the formation and development of the Zoroastrian exegetical tradition surrounding the Avesta in Late Antiquity.
-In the context of the DFG-funded project “The Development of Aspect in Middle Persian” at Ruhr-University Bochum, I examine how devices for marking the grammatical category of aspect are employed in the Middle Persian (Pahlavi) translation of the Avesta and in the glosses and commentaries that are transmitted as part of this translation.
+Benedikt Peschl's main research interests concern the philology of Old and Middle Iranian languages, with a focus in the field of Zoroastrian Studies.
+In the context of the DFG-funded project “The Development of Aspect in Middle Persian”, he currently examines how devices for marking the grammatical category of aspect are employed in the Middle Persian (“Pahlavi”) translation of the Avesta and in the glosses and commentaries that have become incorporated into this translation.

 Areas of Research

 - Philology and linguistics of Old and Middle Iranian languages.

 - Pre-modern history of ideas and religions in Iran and Central Asia

 - BA General and Indo-European Linguistics, with minor “Antike und Orient” (2013, University of Munich)

 - MA Religions of Asia and Africa (2015, SOAS University of London)

 - PhD Study of Religions (2021, SOAS University of London)

 - My PhD project (“The first three hymns of the Ahunauuaitī Gāϑā: The Avestan text of Yasna 28–30 and its tradition”) aimed at establishing a methodology for editing texts in Old Avestan language in the context of a large-scale re-edition of the Zoroastrian Yasna liturgy (Multimedia Yasna Project, SOAS London).